ssmubc/Empathetic-Communication/docs/userGuide.md

 The administrator can also click an instructor in the list, which takes them to a page consisting of that instructor's details, including their name, email, and active groups:
 ![image](./images/admin-instructor-details.png)

-In the "Simulation Groups" tab, the administrator can view a list of the simulation groups available in this project:
+In the "Simulation Groups" tab, the administrator can view a list of the simulation groups available:
 ![image](./images/admin-courses.png)

 Clicking on a simulation group leads to a page where the administrator can view all the instructors in that group while being able to change the status of the group: